You will learn

 Learn what you can find on the A/B test results page and what each of these indicators mean.

 A/B testing campaigns can provide valuable insight into your audience.
-Klaviyo makes determining what changes you should make to your sending strategy simple.
+Klaviyo makes it simple to determine what changes you should make to your sending strategy.
 Not only will you know the winning variation for an A/B test, but also other important factors, like the win confidence percentage and winning metric details.